SourceBox-LLC/FineFoundry/docs/user-guide/troubleshooting.md

 - Verify dataset is accessible
 - Check disk space on network volume
 - Monitor pod status in Runpod dashboard

+### Local training: container exits with code 137

+**Problem**: Local Docker training exits with status code 137.

+**Cause**: This usually means the container was killed by the OS (often an OOM killer) or manually stopped.

+**Solution**:
+- Treat it like a CUDA OOM: reduce per-device batch size, increase grad accumulation, or use a smaller model.
+- Make sure other heavy GPU/CPU workloads are closed while training.
+- Check local logs (Training → Local Docker section) for additional error messages.

+### Local training: Hugging Face auth errors inside container

+**Problem**: Training completes but fails at the end with a `huggingface_hub` error (e.g., around `api.whoami()`), especially when `--push` is enabled.

+**Causes**:
+- HF token not present inside the Docker container.
+- Token lacks required write permissions.

+**Solutions**:
+1. In **Settings → Hugging Face**, save a valid token with write access, or export `HF_TOKEN` / `HUGGINGFACE_HUB_TOKEN` before launching the app.
+2. In the **Local Docker: Run Training** section, enable **"Pass HF token to container"** so the token is forwarded as env vars.
+3. If you don't need to push to the Hub for a given run, disable **Push to Hub** to avoid calling Hub APIs at the end.

+### Config‑related mistakes

+**Problem**: Training fails or behaves unexpectedly after manual changes to many fields.

+**Solution**:
+- Use the Training tab's **Save current setup** buttons (or Configuration mode) to snapshot known‑good setups.
+- Re‑load a saved config instead of re‑entering values manually, especially when switching between Runpod and local runs.
+- Config JSON files live under `src/saved_configs/`, and the last used config auto-loads on startup.
 - Enable DEBUG logging (see [Logging Guide](../development/logging.md))

 ---